Zernach/dreamup-games-automated-qa/DEPLOYMENT.md

 ### Automatic Deployments

-Both Railway and Cloudflare Pages will automatically deploy when you push to your main branch.
+Railway will automatically deploy when you push to your main branch.

 **Disable auto-deploy** (optional):
 - **Railway**: Settings → Deploy → Uncheck "Auto-deploy"
-- **Cloudflare**: Settings → Builds & deployments → Disable automatic deployments

-### Preview Deployments

-**Cloudflare Pages** automatically creates preview deployments for pull requests.

-**Railway** requires manual configuration for PR previews.

 ---